6 ways to learn how to become a morning person (and love it!)

 Open your blinds, or turn on a lamp to bring some light into your room.
 No one likes the rude awakening that light brings to that groggy half-sleeping state you’re in, but it’ll only last a few minutes.
 Flip the switch, and let yourself adjust to the light as you start to wake up.

 A cup of coffee isn’t enough to make your exhaustion disappear.
 In fact, we challenge you to ditch the coffee altogether.
 Start your morning with a big glass of water with lemon.
 Eat a healthy breakfast to fuel your morning.
 Get some protein and carbohydrates in for a slow sustaining energy release to keep you alert through your morning meetings.
-Try a bowl of overnight oats, or a smoothie with a scoop of protein powder.
+Try a bowl of overnight oats

 Exercise can help boost your energy in the morning.
 If you’re waking up early, you'll have more time to fit it in, leaving you with less excuses to avoid it later.
 Exercising in the morning has also shown in studies to benefit productivity at work.
 Head out for a morning jog or bike ride to get your heart pumping, or make an appearance at the gym.